Huamachuco: Geography

 Huamachuco's deep valley slopes show evidence of deliberate farming of native Andean trees and shrub vegetation.
-It appears that in prehistoric times, the temperature of the land was slightly warmer than today, allowing agriculture at elevations 100–300 m. higher than is possible in the 20th and 21st centuries.
+It appears that in prehistoric times, the temperature of the land was slightly warmer than today, allowing agriculture at elevations 100–300 meters higher than is possible in the 20th and 21st centuries.

 Climate

 Huamachuco has a subtropical highland climate (Köppen: Cwb) with consistently cool temperatures.
 Huamachuco has a dry season from June to August.